Coastline of Tamil Nadu

-The coastline of Tamil Nadu is located on the southeast coast of Indian Peninsula, and forms a part of Coromandel Coast of Bay of Bengal and Indian Ocean.
+The coastline of Tamil Nadu is located on the southeast coast of Indian Peninsula, and forms a part of Coromandel Coast of Bay of Bengal through Pearl Fishery Coast of Indian Ocean and ends near Malabar Coast.
 It is 1076 km long and is the second longest coastline in the country after Gujarat.
 Chennai, the capital of the state and an important commercial and industrial center in the country is located in the northern part of the coast with Kanniyakumari, forming the southern tip where Indian Ocean, Bay of Bengal and Arabian Sea meet.
 It also shares maritime border with Sri Lanka across the Palk strait in Gulf of Mannar.
 The coastal corridor consists of 14 districts with 15 major ports and harbors, sandy beaches, lakes and river estuaries.
 Tamil Nadu is the only state in India with territory on both the eastern and western coastlines.

 Geography

 The coastal stretch extends for 906 km from Pazhaverkadu of Thiruvallur district to Ezhudesam of Kanniyakumari district.
-Kanniyakumari, forms the southernmost tip of the Indian subcontinent where Indian Ocean, Bay of Bengal and Arabian Sea meet.
+Kanniyakumari, forms the southernmost tip of the mainland of the Indian subcontinent where Indian Ocean, Bay of Bengal and Arabian Sea meet.
 Pamban Island forms part of Ramanathapuram district separating Gulf of Mannar and Palk strait with the Ram Setu connecting it with Sri Lanka.
 There are 14 districts that share the coastline namely Thiruvallur, Chennai, Chengalpattu, Villupuram, Cuddalore, Mayildathurai, Nagapattinam, Tiruvarur, Thanjavur, Pudukottai, Ramanathapuram, Thoothukudi, Tirunelveli and Kanyakumari.